nirvarnia/nirvarnia/.github/ISSUE_TEMPLATE/QUALITY.md

 ---
 name: Quality
-about: Log technical debt
+about: Log technical debt or suggest refactoring or new quality controls
 title: ''
-labels: quality
+labels: QUALITY
 assignees: ''
 ---